-International experience affirms in the best schools…”there was no attempt to address literacy through one-off training days [it] was an integral part of longer term school improvement plans and informed the content of action plans for each subject” (Moving literacy forward P–12, Education Queensland, 2016).
+As Education Queensland affirms, “there was no attempt to address literacy through one-off training days; it was an integral part of longer-term school improvement plans and informed the content of action plans for each subject” (Moving Literacy Forward P–12, EQ 2016).

 Literacy Matters